 The City from time to time also invests in STAR Ohio (State Treasury Asset Reserve), which is an investment pool managed by the Ohio Treasurer of State.
 STAR Ohio is similar in concept to a registered investment company issuing redeemable securities, commonly called a "money market mutual fund."
 A treasurer, governing board or investment authority of a subdivision may deposit public money of the subdivision with the Treasurer of State.
 Subdivision is defined in Section 135.01(L) of the Ohio Revised Code as any county, municipal corporation, school district, township, municipal or school district sinking fund, special taxing or assessment district, and other district or local authority electing or appointing a treasurer.
 The Treasurer of State will invest the public money deposited in STAR Ohio in the same types of instruments as are provided for the investment of interim money of the State.
 STAR Ohio seeks to obtain as high a level of current income as is consistent with prudent investment management, the preservation of capital, and maintenance of liquidity.
 STAR Ohio has been awarded Standard & Poor's highest rating, AAAm.
 STAR Ohio is the only money market mutual fund in which the City may invest.
 In recent years, STAR Ohio expanded to include STAR Plus.
-This fund provides access to hundreds of FDIC insured banks via one account, offering participants full FDIC insurance up to \$ 50 million per account, and twice the weekly liquidity.
+This fund provides access to hundreds of FDIC insured banks via one account, offering participants full FDIC insurance up to \$50 million per account, and twice the weekly liquidity.
 The State's Treasurer's office has endorsed this program as a secure investment option for public funds managers.

 The City does not invest in any securities that would be characterized as derivatives or in reverse repurchase agreements and purchases all investments with the intent to hold to maturity.
-The average days to maturity for the entire portfolio is 126 days.
-The average yield to maturity at cost for bonds/notes is .27%.
-The following table presents a summary of the City's investment portfolio as of December 31, 2015.
+The average days to maturity for the entire portfolio is 99 days.
+The average yield to maturity at cost for bonds/notes is .418%.
+The following table presents a summary of the City's investment portfolio as of December 31, 2016.

 Investments % of Portfolio

-Money Market Savings 42,583,711 41.45%
+Money Market Savings 32,638,544 29.28

-City bonds and notes(a) 55,321 .05%
+City bonds and notes(a) 3,537,997 3.17

-Star Ohio 35,104,830 34.16%
+Star Ohio 50,287,285 45.11

-Federal Agency Bonds 25,000,000 24.33%
+Federal Agency Bonds 25,000,000 22.43

-Total(b) \$102,758,863 100.00%
+Certificate of Deposit 15,091 .01

-(a) See Bond Anticipation Notes.
+Total(b) \$111,478,917 100.00%

-(b) Does not include cash (\$13,020,614); see prior table.
+- (a) See Bond Anticipation Notes. - (b) Does not include cash (\$18,957,433); see prior table.